 (A) If the Development Site has any of the characteristics described in subparagraph (B) of this paragraph, the Applicant must disclose the presence of such characteristics in the Application submitted to the Department.
-For Competitive HTC Applications, an Applicant must disclose at pre- application as required by §11.8(b) of this chapter.
-For all other Applications, an Applicant may choose to disclose the presence of such characteristics at the time the pre-application (if applicable) is submitted to the Department.
-Requests for pre-determinations of Site eligibility prior to pre-application or Application submission will not be binding on full Applications submitted at a later date.
-For Tax-Exempt Bond Developments where the Department is the Issuer, the Applicant may submit the documentation described under subparagraphs (C) and (D) of this paragraph at preapplication or for Tax-Exempt Bond Developments utilizing a local issuer such documentation may be submitted with the request for a pre-determination and staff may perform an assessment of the Development Site to determine Site eligibility.
+For Competitive HTC Applications, an Applicant must disclose at pre--application as required by §11.8(b) of this chapter (relating to Pre-Application Requirements (Competitive HTC Only).
+Requests for pre-determinations of Site eligibility prior to pre--application or Application submission will not be binding on full Applications submitted at a later date.
+For Tax-Exempt Bond Developments where the Department is the Issuer, the Applicant may submit the documentation described under subparagraphs (C) and (D) of this paragraph at pre--application or for Tax-Exempt Bond Developments utilizing a local issuer a request for a pre-determination may be submitted prior to Application submission.
 An Applicant should understand that any determination made by staff or the Board at that point in time regarding Site eligibility based on the documentation presented, is preliminary in nature.
-Should additional information related to any of the Neighborhood Risk Factors become available while the Tax- Exempt Bond Development or Direct Loan only Application is under review, or the information by which the original determination was made changes in a way that could affect eligibility, then such information will be reevaluated by staff and may result in staff issuing a Deficiency.
+Should additional information related to any of the Neighborhood Risk Factors become available while the Tax- Exempt Bond Development or Direct Loan only Application is under review, or the information by which the original determination was made changes in a way that could affect eligibility, then such information will be re-evaluated by staff and may result in-staff may issue an Administrative issuing a Deficiency.
 Should staff determine that the Development Site has any of the characteristics described in subparagraph (B) of this paragraph and such characteristics were not disclosed, staff will issue a Material Deficiency.
-An Applicant's own non-disclosure is not appealable as such appeal is in direct conflict with certifications made in the Application and within the control of the Applicant.
+An Applicant's own non-disclosure is not appealable as such appeal is in direct conflict with certifications made in the Application will be terminated.
+Applicant's failure to disclose a Neighborhood Risk Factor is not curable by Administrative Deficiency.and within the control of the Applicant.
 The presence of any characteristics listed in subparagraph (B) of this paragraph will prompt staff to perform an assessment of the Development Site and neighborhood, which may include a site visit, and include, where applicable, a review as described in subparagraph (C) of this paragraph.
 Mitigation to be considered by staff, including those allowed in subparagraph (C) of this paragraph, are identified in subparagraph (D) of this paragraph.
 Preservation of affordable units alone does not present a compelling reason to support a conclusion of eligibility.